Paid Sick Leave in Mississippi: Who Qualifies and How Much You Earn

 How does FMLA work with sick leave in Mississippi?

 The federal FMLA gives eligible employees up to 12 weeks of unpaid, job-protected leave for a serious health condition or family care.
-It does not pay you, but you or your employer may apply accrued sick leave or PTO so part of that FMLA period is paid.
+Your employer is covered if it employed 50 or more employees for each working day in 20 or more calendar workweeks in the current or preceding calendar year (29 U.S.C. § 2611(4)); you are eligible if you have 12 months and 1,250 hours with that employer and are not excluded by the fewer-than-50-employees-within-75-miles worksite rule (§ 2611(2)).
+FMLA does not pay you, but you or your employer may apply accrued sick leave or PTO so part of the FMLA period is paid.

 This article is general legal information, not legal advice, and may not reflect the most current law or the law in your jurisdiction.
 Laws vary by state and change over time.
 For advice about your specific situation, consult a licensed attorney.